ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 Storage shows the amount of disk space that is allocated to your service.
 Each member gets an equal share of the allocated space.
 Your data is replicated across all the data members in the Elasticsearch cluster.

 Disk allocation also affects the performance of the disk, with larger disks having higher performance.
 Baseline input/output operations per second (IOPS) performance for disk is 10 IOPS for each GB.
-Scale disk to increase the IOPS your deployment can handle.
+Scale disk to increase the IOPS that your deployment can handle.

 You cannot scale down storage.
 If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}